Zaloz64/TDA206/README.md

 # TDA206
-Repository for the course TDA206
+Labbassignments for the course Discrete optimization lp3 VT25